Helping Out In Our CommunitySometimes helping out with local projects actually helps your business

 The Gappies don’t know it, but as part of their course, we make a contribution to the local area, it varies each year, but normally it is to do with education or the local environment.
 This year, we were asked by the local primary school (I mean really local, it is the one behind the surf camp building), if we would like to help them get a new roof for their kindergarten, as well as sort out their toilets / bathroom.
 Anyone that has been to Morocco will probably realise that there are some people that seem to have a ton of money, drive around in flash cars, wear big watches and generally are buddies with the king or his ministers.
 You will also have seen that there are the other 95% of people that really have very little.
 They all seem to have a roof over their head of some sort (think concrete blocks), and actually they all welcome each other and feed each other in their own homes regardless of background (in a way that makes any christian society look shamefully neglectful).

 Anyway, I was sort of ambushed by an association of the parents of the children at the local school.
 What was initially presented to me as a nice cup of mint tea and a meeting about trying to help the school with a couple of their projects, quickly turned into a meeting on how we could help raise the money to build a new roof and a set of toilets for the kids in the kindergarten.
+If it wasn’t for a member of the team recommending we looked into sites like Toilet Reviewer, I don’t think this would have went ahead.
+Something as simple as doing some research did make all the difference.
+Whilst researching the toilets was definitely handy, it didn’t help us install them.
+That job seemed difficult, so it was suggested by someone else on the team to consider seeking professional help from a plumbing company, like Sarkinen Plumbing in Vancouver, WA.
+That option seemed safest, especially because we wanted to minimize the chance of future leaks or damage for the kindergarten.
 So we made the decision there and then to fund the cause and actually put up 80% of the money needed.
 Another kind parent was willing to contribute his team of workers for a couple of days and with a bit of a nudge a few other wealthy individuals have chipped in and away we go, the school was getting its new roof last week!

 A big thank you is owed to the gappies, as it is with some of their course fees that we have been able to make the contribution, another big thank you to the gappies for being a fantastic bunch, a real pleasure to have around.
 Then a final thank you to Maik for running the 12 week course again.
 It was a huge success, each and every one of the people on the course passed their assessments to get qualified as surf coaches, but more importantly realised how important it is to be part of the community when living in a small surfer village like Taghazout.